YOLOv8 Pose Estimation#

 accl.connect_output(app.process_model_output)

-accl.connect_dfp(modelPath); // Initialize the accelerator with the model
+// Initialize the MemryX accelerator

-accl.connect_post_model(onnx_postprocessing_model_path, 0); // Connect post-processing model
+accl.connect_post_model(fs::path(onnx_postprocessing_model_path)); // Connect the post-processing model

 post_model_info = accl.get_post_model_info(0); // Get post-processing model info

 Next, you need to connect your input and output functions to the AsyncAccl API.
-The output from the DFP and post-processing ONNX will then be directly obtained.
+The output from the DFP and post-processing ONNX will then be directly obtained:

-accl.connect_stream(&incallback_getframe, &outcallback_getmxaoutput, 10 /*unique stream ID*/, 0 /*Model ID*/); // Connect input and output streams
+accl.connect_stream(&incallback_getframe, &outcallback_getmxaoutput, 10 /*unique stream ID*/, 0 /*Model ID*/);

 std::cout << "Connected stream \n\n\n";